Personalize selling with product rec quizzes 👉

 If the respondents answer yes, they’ll see question #5 instead.

-Now, just click Save.
+Now, click Save.
 Your rule is all set up!

 Read more about setting up Logic to hide following questions here.

 Any time you create a branching rule in Logic, branching icon(s) will appear on the paths you created.
-Click the icon to view the logical conditions you set up for branching:
+Click the icon to view the logical conditions you set up for branching.

 You can then click Edit to edit the condition, or the trashcan icon to delete it

 8. Set up a second branching rule after question #8, which asks respondents if they have any additional comments.
-Respondents who say Yes should go to a Long Text question, and respondents who say No should go to the typeform Ending.
+Respondents who say Yes should go to a Long Text question, and respondents who say No should go to the form Ending.

-Click the + icon on the right edge of question #8, and drag and drop it onto the Ending:
+Click the + icon on the right edge of question #8, and drag and drop it onto the Ending.

-Create a condition to specify that respondents will go to the Ending only if they answer No to the Yes/No question:
+Create a condition to specify that respondents will go to the Ending only if they answer No to the Yes/No question

 Click Save again to save your second rule.